Grief-Informed Schools

 • Define loss, grief, and mourning.

-• Understand the importance of mourning and also learn what happens when mourning
+• Explain the importance of mourning and also describe what happens when mourning doesn’t occur.

-• Learn how the Companioning Model can be used to support those who are grieving.
+• Recognize the importance of using the Companioning Model to support those who are grieving.

 201